MostafaIsmaiel/shorten-app/README.md

 - View the optimal layout for the site depending on their device's screen size
 - Shorten any valid URL
-- See a list of their shortened links, even after refreshing the browser
+- See a list of their shortened links
 - Copy the shortened link to their clipboard in a single click
 - Receive an error message when the `form` is submitted if:
   - The `input` field is empty